FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [internal-api-and-the-state-intrinsics]: #internal-api-and-the-state-intrinsics

-The STD will still provide the low-level storage `read`, `write`, and `clear` functions.
+The standard library will still provide the low-level storage `read`, `write`, and `clear` functions.
 However, unlike now when they are actually sometimes needed in contract code, e.g., to store arrays, in the new storage implementation there should never be a need to use them in contracts.
 Instead, the atomic `StorageBox` and `StorageEncodedBox` should be used.
 They provide the same low-level functionality while offering safe storage access.

 The low-level API will be used only when implementing storage types, and even in those cases not always.
 Thus, the proposal is to move them to the module named [`internal`](../files/0013-configurable-and-composable-storage/sway-libs/storage/internal.sw) to emphasize that they are, similar to `Storage::internal_` functions, meant to be used only when developing custom storage types.